Consumer Health Digest #11-44

 Alleged stem scammers charged.
 Three men have been arrested for their participation in a scheme to manufacture, distribute and sell to the public stem cells and stem cell procedures that were not FDA-approved: Francisco Morales, of Brownsville, Texas; Alberto Ramon, of Del Rio, Texas; and Vincent Dammai, of Mount Pleasant, South Carolina.
 Lawrence Stowe, of Dallas, Texas, also charged in relation to this case, is considered a fugitive and a warrant remains outstanding for his arrest.
 The defendants allegedly conspired to commit mail fraud and unlawfully distributed stem cells derived from umbilical cord blood.
 [Federal Indictments Lead to Arrests in Stem Cell Case, U.S. Attorney's Office news release, Dec 28, 2011] According to the indictments:

-- The defendants distributed and used stems cells produced from umbilical cord blood treat persons suffering from cancer, amyotrophic lateral sclerosis (ALS), multiple sclerosis (MS) and other serious diseases.
+- The defendants distributed and used stem cells produced from umbilical cord blood to treat persons suffering from cancer, amyotrophic lateral sclerosis (ALS), multiple sclerosis (MS) and other serious diseases.

 - From 2007 to 2010, Morales, who falsely represented that he was a licensed physician in the United States, operated the Rio Valley Medical Clinic in Brownsville, Texas, but would travel to Mexico to perform the stem cell procedures on his patients.